-The activity of these springs is somewhat similar to the activity of geysers but nevertheless they don’t qualify as true geysers.
+The activity of these springs is somewhat similar to the activity of geysers but nevertheless, they don’t qualify as true geysers.
 Most likely the mechanism behind the action of these springs is the following: groundwater enters the channel, where hot volcanic gases are emitted.
-As the water blocks the channel, pressure of gas below it increases and after some time the mix of hot water and gas is blown out.
-Genuine geysers have somewhat different mechanism and are powered by overheated water which explodes and turns into steam.
+As the water blocks the channel, the pressure of gas below it increases and after some time the mix of hot water and gas is blown out.
+Genuine geysers have a somewhat different mechanism and are powered by overheated water which explodes and turns into steam.

-There are many other interesting geothermal features in Kuril Islands, but the only geyser-like springs are found here, in North-Western solfatara field of Shiashkotan.
-Nevertheless this geothermal field is constantly changing – volcanic processes here are very active and in 2014 – 2015 here is observed increased volcanic activity.
+There are many other interesting geothermal features in the Kuril Islands, but the only geyser-like springs are found here, in North-Western solfatara field of Shiashkotan.
+Nevertheless, this geothermal field is constantly changing – volcanic processes here are very active and in 2014 – 2015 here is observed increased volcanic activity.
 Thus it is possible that currently some of the above-mentioned springs are less active and there have formed other geyser-like springs.

 - А. В. Дегтерев, Р. В. Жарков, Д. Н. Козлов, «ЧЕРНЫЙ ДРАКОН» – НОВЫЙ ИСТОЧНИК ГЕЙЗЕРНОГО ТИПА НА КУРИЛЬСКИХ ОСТРОВАХ, ВЕСТНИК САХАЛИНСКОГО МУЗЕЯ № 17, April 2011.
 Accessed on November 17, 2015.